eugenn/FCND-Motion-Planning/writeup_template.md

 So I decided to realize the Bresenham algorithm.
 ![](./misc/bres.png))
 So now it looks much more better!

+Here I decided to call pruning function 3 times because after the first execution it is still possible (in some cases) remove 2-3 waypoints.
+It will not be costly just because most of all waypoints were removed after the first call.

 ### Execute the flight
 #### 1. Does it work?